The Marching Bands Festival of Cortina

 ... it is an alternative way to have a sip of liquor in the town center...

-If you see a group near the kiosk, yelling as they try to hammer a nail into a block of wood, you are watching the game of "peta ciodo", which translates as "hit the nail".
+If you see a group near the kiosk yelling and laughing as they try to hammer a nail into a block of wood, you are watching the game of "peta ciodo," which translates as "hit the nail."
 We don't know the exact origin of this game, but it's a lot of fun.
 It's about being able to hammer a nail into the block before your opponents.
-You have only one hit, then you have to pass to the person next to you.
-It may seem pretty trivial, but the hammer is hollow in the center.
-There are many variations of the game, if you decide to participate, ask those present for the rules and do not forget that, usually, the loser pays a round of beer for all players.
+You have only one hit, then you have to pass it on to the person next to you.
+It may seem pretty trivial, but the hammer is hollow in the center; it's less easy than you may think.
+There are many variations of the game; if you decide to participate, ask those present for the rules, and do not forget that, usually, the loser pays a round of beer for all the other players.

 Conclusion